joshb738/PyBer_Analysis/README.md

 </p>

 ## Summary:
-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+Based on the results, PyBer may want to conside the following three recommendations to address the disparities among the city types.

+1.
+2.
+3.